Khanamir5/Collegia/README.md

 ## Contributing

 Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) (In progress) file for guidelines on how to contribute to this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) (In progress) file for details.

 ## Contact

-For any questions or feedback, please contact us at [support@collegia.com](mailto:support@collegia.com).
+For any questions or feedback, please contact us at [me.knishant@gmail.com](me.knishant@gmail.com).

 ```